Bought a couple more bagels than usual, and wondering how much time you have until they get stale? How long do bagels last?

 - the shelf life of bagels, depending on where you store them

-- storing bagels at home: should you leave them on the counter (at room temperature), put them in the fridge, or freeze them?
+- storing bagels: should you leave them on the counter, put them in the fridge, or freeze them?

-While I focus on store-bought bagels in this article, the same rules apply to homemade bagels.
+While this article focuses on store-bought bagels, the same rules apply to homemade bagels.

 How Long Do Bagels Last?